sandialabs/scot/docs/source/scotdocker.rst

 To begin using mail, you will need to uncomment the 'mail' service in the docker-compose.yml file and also add any of your organization's mail configurations into the docker-configs/mail/alert.cfg.pl file.

+**LDAP**

+By default, LDAP configuration is not enabled in docker-configs/scot/scot.cfg.pl.
+To enable, simply uncomment the LDAP configuration lines in docker-configs/scot/scot.cfg.pl and edit the necessary information to begin checking LDAP for group membership / auth.